open-autonomy/spot/specification/OccupyingPlaceV1.md

 # OccupyingPlaceV1
 The way the electronic driver tells the spot service it has reached a `Place`.
 This message must be sent when:
-- the truck has reached or just crossed (while driving) the position of a `Place` it has permission.
+- the truck has reached or just crossed (while driving) the position of a `Place` it has permission to occupy.
 - the truck is immobilized at this `Place`; if this is the last permission granted in the chain.
 - the truck is the first in the queue.
-If in a queue, trucks behind the first truck will not send msg until it reaches the front of queue.
+If in a queue, trucks behind the first truck will not send this message until it reaches the front of queue.

 <br>